hyperifyio/goagent/README.md

   -debug
 ```

-Expected behavior: the model may call `get_time`; the CLI executes `./tools/get_time` with JSON on stdin, appends the result as a `tool` message, calls the API again, then prints a one‑line final answer.
+Expected behavior: the model may call `get_time`; the CLI executes the tool binary from `./tools/bin/get_time` (or `get_time.exe` on Windows) with JSON on stdin, appends the result as a `tool` message, calls the API again, then prints a one‑line final answer.

 ### Usage
 Common flags: